-All new development proposals should seek to minimise impact on and where possible secure net gains in biodiversity.
+All new development proposals should seek to minimise impact on and secure net gains in biodiversity.

-Proposed development within or outside the Copmill Hill Site of Special Scientific Interest (SSSI) that has an adverse impact on the SSSI, either individually or in combination with other development, will not be supported.
+Proposed development within or outside the Copmill Hill Site of Special Scientific Interest (SSSI) likely to have an adverse impact on the SSSI, either individually or in combination with other development, will not normally be permitted.
 Where an adverse effect on the site's notified special interest features is likely, an exception will only be made where the benefits of the development clearly outweigh both the impact on the features of the site that make it of special scientific interest and any broader impact on the national networks of SSSI's.

-Development resulting in significant harm to other ecological sites and priority habitats, including Local Wildlife Sites and features such as semi-natural woodland, orchards, calcareous grasslands, ponds and streams and the canal, will not be supported.
-Where such harm cannot be avoided, applicants will have to demonstrate, to the satisfaction of the local planning authority, why the development cannot be located on an alternative site with less harmful impact and, if this has been successfully demonstrated, that adequate mitigation is put in place.
-As a last resort, suitable compensation within, or in close proximity to, Wilmcote parish, must be agreed with the local planning authority.
+Development resulting in significant harm to other ecological sites and priority habitats, including Local Wildlife Sites and Local Wildlife Potential Sites, and features such as semi-natural woodland, orchards, calcareous grasslands, ponds and streams and the canal, should be avoided.
+Where such harm cannot be avoided, applicants will have to demonstrate to the satisfaction of the local planning authority why the development cannot be located on an alternative site with less harmful impact and, if this has been successfully demonstrated, that adequate mitigation is put in place.
+As a last resort, suitable compensation, within Wilmcote parish, must be agreed with the local planning authority.